unistra/django-cas/README.md

 ## CAS Response Callbacks

-To store data from CAS, create a callback function that accepts the ElementTree object from the proxyValidate response.
+To store data from CAS, create a callback function that accepts the dict from the proxyValidate response.
 There can be multiple callbacks, and they can live anywhere.
 Define the callback(s) in ``settings.py``: